xpdavid/CS2103R-Report/index.md

 ### Conclusion

-In conclusion, it worth enforcing most of the rule that are dicussed above for TEAMMATES.
+In conclusion, we should keep using the existing static analysis rules and it worth enforcing most of the additional rules that are discussed above for TEAMMATES.
 In addition, the not-worth ones can also be an option to find potential stylistic flaws, but we need put efforts to maintain them.

 We are almost done with static analysis tools for Java (at least with `CheckStyle`, `Findbugs`, `Macker` and `PMD`), further exploration could be to make this process more automatic.
 For example, we can have PR-bot to comment violations.
 Also, for the spelling rule I have introduce or the boolean variable naming, the PR-bot could make comment it the PR but not necessary to make the build fail.